 There are two ways to determine the equivalent DQL:

 The fold transformation has some implicit uses to be aware of in Data Explorer and Dashboards Classic.
-The Single value visualization, shown below, converts a line chart to a single value.
+The Single value visualization, shown below, displays both a line chart and a single value.

 builtin:kubernetes.container.restarts:splitby():sum